First published Jan 14, 2020. Expanded July 13, 2021.

 3. Personalized pricing

 Not every customer gets the same pricing when buying from a manufacturer.
-Contract pricing, including any quantity/scaled discount, is defined in SAP for each customer.
+Contract pricing, including any quantity-based or scaled discount logic, is defined in SAP for each customer.
 If your buyers can’t get accurate pricing in B2B eCommerce, they simply won’t use the web store.
 They’ll have to call in anyway, which defeats the purpose of offering self-service online ordering.

 So how do you get each customer’s personalized pricing to display accurately when they browse the B2B eCommerce portal?

 How to deliver personalized pricing

-Since each customer’s unique pricing rules reside in SAP ERP, you’ll need an eCommerce solution that’s integrated to SAP—and supports the mapping of pricing to the individual eCommerce user.
+Since each customer’s unique pricing rules reside in SAP ERP, you’ll need a B2B eCommerce solution that’s integrated to SAP—and supports the mapping of personalized pricing to the individual B2B eCommerce user.

 Since Corevist Commerce is built on a direct integration to SAP, we provide personalized contract pricing to each of your customers, right out of the box.
 This prevents you from duplicating all those business rules in SAP in eCommerce.

 4. Personalized, real-time inventory availability (or ATP)

 What inventory information do you give customers today?
-I.e., if they call customer service to check inventory availability of an SKU, do you give them an answer?
+What information do they get if they call customer service to check inventory availability for an SKU?

 Depending on your policies, each customer may need access to the actual total available inventory, or you may only provide them with an ATP (available to promise) quantity that’s calculated individually for each customer.